kurt-hu/bible-mem/server/README.md

+## Setup

+1. Refer to the PocketBase Go documentation to install Go: https://pocketbase.io/docs/go-overview/.
+2. Refer to server/bible_data/README.md to import the Bible database into the pocketbase database.

 ## Development

-Refer to the PocketBase Go documentation to install Go: https://pocketbase.io/docs/go-overview/.

 Once Go is installed, run `go run main.go serve`, which will start the server and initialize the local database if it does not already exist.

-TODO: Setup way to populate local db with table structure and sample user accounts.